KatzMitch/SongSearch/ReadMe.md

 Purpose:
 To make a database of songs where you can search for a word and get the top 10 songs that have the most appearance of that word in the lyrics.
-The database should be capabable of expanding to enormous sizes, we're using over 170,000 songs.
+The database should be capabable of scaling to relatively larege sizes.
+Tested and was fast with a database of over 170,000 songs.

 Included Files:
 main.cpp - contains the main for the program